-Bunny Breed Guide: Mini Lop/ Holland Lop Rabbits
+Bunny Breed and Size Guide: Mini Lop (Holland Lop) Rabbits

-If you've ever been to a pet store, then you are probably already familiar with the mini lop (also known as the Holland Lop).
-These little floppy eared bunnies have found great favor in the pet trade, in spite of the fact that oftentimes their natures are more skittish and less friendly than those of their larger, less compact counterparts.
-Fact of the matter is, Mini Lops are ridiculously cute, especially as kits, and it is hard to resist their little faces and big floppy ears.
+If you've ever been to a pet store, then you are probably already familiar with the Mini Lop (also known as the Holland Lop).
+These little floppy-eared bunnies have found great favor in the pet trade, in spite of the fact that oftentimes they are more skittish and less friendly than their larger, less compact counterparts.
+The fact of the matter is, Mini Lops are ridiculously cute, especially as kits, and it is hard to resist their little faces and big floppy ears.

-What I can tell you for sure is that Mini lops should be around 1.5 kgs or 3.3 pounds when fully grown.
+Mini Lops should be around 1.5 kilograms or 3.3 pounds when fully grown.

 If you intend to show your Mini Lop, you should be looking for the following characteristics:

-Head: Bright eyes and nice floppy ears are the most noticeable features of the Mini Lop head.
-The eyes should not be too close together, and should be nice and large.
+Bright eyes and nice floppy ears are the most noticeable features of the Mini Lop's head.
+The eyes should not be too close together, and they should be nice and large.
 The ears should hang nicely, and the inner part of the ear should not be visible when the rabbit is at rest.

-Body: The body should be round and compact.
-These are strong little rabbits, and should look it.
+The body should be round and compact.
+These are strong little rabbits, and they should look it.
 Their coat should be dense and not too long or too short.

-Faults: The Mini Lop should be well furred, bare pads of the feet are considered a fault.
+The Mini Lop should be well-furred, so bare pads of the feet are considered a fault.
 Ears that are carried poorly or lopsidedly (ironically enough) are also considered a fault.
 A rabbit that does not have a nicely shaped head and 'crown' (the area between the bunny's ears) is also considered to be faulty.

 Many people crossbreed lops to create various new versions.
 For example, a Cashmere Lop can be crossed with a Mini Lop to create a Cashmere Mini Lop.